Connect with others who understand.

 Contact dermatitis is an itchy rash caused by exposure to a substance, such as perfume, jewelry, or detergent.
 Salicylic acid’s role in contact dermatitis is less well studied compared with seborrheic and atopic dermatitis.
 Because contact dermatitis can result from exposure to irritants or allergens, using products with salicylic acid could potentially trigger your contact dermatitis.

 If you have contact dermatitis, identifying and avoiding your specific triggers is crucial.
-Patch testing can help determine your sensitivity to salicylic acid before you incorporate these products into your skin care routine.
+Test a new skin care product on a small area of skin to help you determine your sensitivity to salicylic acid before you incorporate these products into your skin care routine.

 Alternatives to Salicylic Acid for Eczema

 Given the potential risks associated with salicylic acid for individuals with atopic dermatitis and contact dermatitis, it’s important to explore other treatments and skin care ingredients that may be better for eczema-prone skin.
 Your plan may include a combination of prescription medications and over-the-counter moisturizers, creams, and ointments.
-Speak with your doctor before introducing a new ingredient or product to your eczema skin care regimen.
+To avoid making your eczema worse, always speak with your healthcare provider before trying a new ingredient or product.

 Talk With Others Who Understand